Reachability in Restricted Chemical Reaction Networks: Introduction

-\paragraph{Feed-Forward CRNs.} We fully characterize, based on rule size, void/autogenesis rules, and the number of source/consuming rules, all CRN systems that are feed-forward, which is where reactions of the CRN permit an ordering such that products of later reactions do not occur as reactants in earlier reactions.
+\para{Feed-Forward CRNs.} Feed-forward CRNs essentially permit an acyclic ordering of reactions and have important applications due as they allow for functional composition~\cite{vasic2022programming}.
+We fully characterize, based on rule size, void or autogenesis rules, and the number of source/consuming rules, all CRN systems that are feed-forward, which is where reactions of the CRN permit an ordering such that products of later reactions do not occur as reactants in earlier rules \cite{chen2014rate}.
 We show that, without void/autogenesis rules, the feed-forward property alone moves the reachability problem into the class NP (Theorem~\ref{lem:ff-na-NP}).
 We show that reachability is polynomial-time solvable for a feed-forward system if it is \emph{either} 1-consuming \emph{or} 1-source and uses no \emph{void} rules (rules that produce no species) or \emph{autogenesis} rules (rules that consume no species).
-We further show that relaxing these restrictions makes reachability provably hard in that reachability in 2-consuming and 2-source feed-forward systems in NP-complete (Theorem~\ref{thm:HamPath}), as are feed-forward systems that allow void or autogenesis rules.
+We prove that relaxing these restrictions makes reachability hard by showing that the problem in feed-forward systems is NP-complete in 2-consuming, 2-source systems (Theorem~\ref{thm:HamPath}), and if they have void or autogenesis rules.

+\para{Consuming and Source.} A $k$-consuming CRN is one where the number of rules that consume or ``use up'' a species is bound by $k$. $k$-source systems limit the number of rules that a species may be sourced from, or created by, the CRN.
+Non-Competitive CRNs \cite{vasic2022programming} are a special case of $1$-consuming where any rule that is consumed is not allowed to be a catalyst.
+Consuming and source metrics are not only interesting from a theoretical perspective since reachability is hard even for small $k$, but also from a implementation aspect.
+When implementing CRNs with DNA strand displacement, one method implements reactions as larger DNA complexes that bind to smaller DNA strands complexes \cite{soloveichik2010dna}.
+Limiting source and consuming rules make the DSD systems less complex as we are limiting the number of complexes the strands must interact with.